DevAgnihotri/MCA_Sem_2/JAVA/Unit_1_OOPS.md

 ### Q5.
 What do you mean by Constructor?
 How many types of constructors are available in Java?

-**Question 5: What do you mean by Constructor?
-How many types of constructors are available in Java?**

 #### What is a Constructor?

 - A **constructor** is a special method that is automatically called when an object is created